“Did she say ‘Ronald’?”

 “Who is she?”

-“Don’t know.
-She approached me on the street as I was leaving the gym.
+“I don’t know.
+She approached me on the street as I left the gym.
 I’ve never seen her before.”

-“Why trust her?” asked the shorter.
+“Why trust her?”

-“How did she know about the book?”
+“How did she know Ronald wanted to write the book?”

 “I don’t know.”